Recycling A-Z for students living on campus

 Process for recycling

-• For completely empty cans, remove nozzle and place in Dry Mixed Recycling bin.
+- For completely empty cans, remove the nozzle and place it in general waste, and then place the container in the mixed recycling bin.

-There are various types, but batteries must not be placed in General Waste or Dry Mixed Recycling bins.
-All battery types require disposal via different means.
+There are various types, but batteries must not be placed in the general waste bin or your recycling bins.
+Different battery types require disposal via different means.

 Lithium, lithium-ion, and alkaline